|

 Coca-Cola and Time Warner have found themselves in litigation over this very

+issue.
 To avoid the complexities, some employers simply include all workers in

 their benefit plans, but this option also has its drawbacks.
 The federal